 The president of Madagascar recently announced a herbal tonic that’s healing Covid-19 patients in his country.
-This has been received with a mixture of hopeful excitement by some, skepticism, by others and absolute horror and fear by others.
-Herbal medicines in Africa are generally not adequately researched and are weakly regulated since Ancient knowledge and wisdom on healing of the body, mind and spirit has been orally passed down many generations by our ancestors.
+This has been received with a mixture of hopeful excitement by some, scepticism, by others and absolute horror and fear by others.
+Herbal medicines in Africa are generally not adequately researched and are weakly regulated.

 The relatively scant written and recorded history was either destroyed, distorted or simply not archived by colonial powers either because of Cultural prejudices or a lack of understanding of the nuances and narratives of Africa in re-telling its stories, culture and history.

-It is difficult to find true statitics of deaths that may have occured directly due to administering african herbs for medicinal purposed or an African ritual gone wrong.
+It is difficult to find true statistics of deaths that may have occurred directly due to administering African herbs for medicinal purposed or an African ritual gone wrong.
 This is largely because most people and family members do not report these incidents.

-One highly controversial African traditional ritual, Ulwaluko which is the initiation of boys to mandhood largely still practised in the South African Xhosa speaking people, has resulted in the death of many young boys during the ritual ceremonies.
+One highly controversial African traditional ritual, Ulwaluko which is the initiation of boys to manhood largely still practised in the South African Xhosa speaking people, has resulted in the death of many young boys during the ritual ceremonies.

 At the height of the HIV and AIDS pandemic in Sub- Saharan Africa there was an increase in the number of traditional healers.
 Some of these traditional healers claimed to have discovered the cure of the HIV & AIDS pandemic which was ravaging communities.
 A lot these herbal remedies were at worst harmless and at best immune boosters that helped to alleviate grievous symptoms of the HIV infection for a while but did not cure the disease.
 Other more sinister ‘healers’ gave a bad name to African traditional medicine as they exploited vulnerable and desperate people for money, power and or control for personal gains.

 There is still much research to be done on the efficacy of TAM against COVID